Galaxy so far not asked Macau for tax break: Francis Lui

 Feb 27, 2020 Newsdesk Latest News, Macau, Top of the deck

-Francis Lui Yiu Tung (pictured), vice-chairman at Macau casino operator Galaxy Entertainment Group Ltd, said on Thursday that “at present” his firm had not asked the Macau government for “tax concessions” in the light of the near-collapse in the city’s casino business following the coronavirus health alert.
+Francis Lui Yiu Tung (pictured), vice-chairman at Macau casino operator Galaxy Entertainment Group Ltd, said on Thursday that “at present” his firm had not asked the Macau government for “tax concessions” in the light of the downturn in the city’s casino business following the coronavirus health alert.

 Mr Lui made the comment during a question-and-answer session in a Thursday media briefing, following Galaxy Entertainment’s announcement of its full-year 2019 results.